jadecobra/python_tdd_exercises/source/sleep_duration.rst

     E    AssertionError: '-1 day, 23:00:00' != '-01:00:00'

-* update the test to make it pass
+* change the test to make it pass

   .. code-block:: python